Jakejamesreid/apex-digital-media/README.md

 * STRIPE_SECRET_KEY - Stripe secret key
 * STRIPE_WH_SECRET_APEX - Stripe webhook
 * USE_AWS - Boolean for whether or not to use Amazon Web Services
-* DEBUG - if set to DEVELOPMENT, enables debug mode
+* DEVELOPMENT - if set to True, enables debug mode

 ### Push to Heroku
 ```